 Early Origins of the Boileaux family

 The surname Boileaux was first found in Sussex.
 Humphrey with the Beard (died c.
 1113) was a Norman soldier and nobleman fought in the Norman Conquest of England of 1066 and is the earliest known ancestor of the de Bohun family.
 He had three sons: Robert de Bohun, who had no issue; Richard de Bohun, progenitor through the female line, of the Bohuns of Midhurst; and Humphrey I de Bohun (died c.1123) who through marriage became "the founder of the fortunes of his family."
 His son, Humphrey II de Bohun (died 1165) continued the lineage.
 His son, Henry de Bohun (1176-1220), was the 1st Earl of Hereford and Hereditary Constable of England from 1199 to 1220.

 Important Dates for the Boileaux family

 This web page shows only a small excerpt of our Boileaux research.
 Another 156 words (11 lines of text) covering the years 1176, 1220, 1215, 1275, 1298, 1342, 1373, 1368, 1394, 1587, 1660, 1645, 1699, 1698 and are included under the topic Early Boileaux History in all our PDF Extended History products and printed products wherever possible.

 Boileaux Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Boileaux have been found, including Bohon, Bohun, Bone, Boon, Boone, Bohan, Bound and many more.

 Early Notables of the Boileaux family (pre 1700)

 Outstanding amongst the family at this time was Humphrey VII de Bohun (d.
-1298), 3rd Earl of Hereford and 2nd Earl of Essex, led the barons in opposition to King Edward I; Humphrey de Bohun (1342-1373), 7th (and last) Earl of Hereford, 6th...
-Another 81 words (6 lines of text) are included under the topic Early Boileaux Notables in all our PDF Extended History products and printed products wherever possible.
+1298), 3rd Earl of Hereford and 2nd Earl of Essex, who, along with Roger Bigod, Earl of Norfolk, led the barons in opposition to King Edward I; Humphrey de Bohun (1342-1373), 7th (and last) Earl of Hereford, 6th Earl of Essex and 2nd Earl of Northampton; and Mary de Bohun (c.1368-1394), who was the...

+Another 66 words (5 lines of text) are included under the topic Early Boileaux Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Boileaux family to Ireland

 Some of the Boileaux family moved to Ireland, but this topic is not covered in this excerpt.